amolaldar21/gitcommands/README.md

 /* THIS IS THE GTI TUTORIAL REPOSITORY*/
-## this is the all the command from amol aldar
+## this is the all the command from amol aldargit
+## I am typing this line from brach developer1